I don’t recall if I was more curious than shocked the first time I heard about tiny bugs living on our eyelashes.

-Why is the scientific and healthcare communities so interested in little bugs I heard about over forty years ago - that I can’t even see?
+Why are the scientific and healthcare communities so interested in little bugs I heard about over forty years ago that I can’t even see?

-Well, it’s because they aren’t bed bugs and they affect not only our bodily health, but our moods, cognitive functions, neurological systems, and so much more.
+Well, it’s because they aren’t bed bugs and they affect not only our bodily health, but our gut health, moods, cognitive function, neurological systems, and so much more.

 And, they could very well be a HUGE missing piece of a complex puzzle we’ve been trying to figure out for a long time.

 They’ve been living right here under our noses the whole time.
 Well… under, around, and in our noses to be more exact.

 The more I learn, the more I want to learn.

 I always thought my digestive tract was “inside” like my liver, heart and gallbladder.
 You know, under the skin, like a banana.

 Our digestive tract is a long hole down the middle.
 It starts at the mouth and ends, well... at the other end.
 This ecosystem lives throughout.
 Of course, if you’re a veterinarian then this description is juvenile - but I can be as such.

 As we humans evolved over thousands of years, so did the microbiota living on and inside of us; not really as parasites, but as an extension of our bodies.
 They stand guard to defend us; their territory.
 The tribes living on your eyeball are there to protect it from an onslaught of airborne pathogens.
 Without them we’d be weepy eyed with constant infections.